AlexJReid/blog/content/posts/druid-cdc/index.md

 ## Change Lambda handler

 The interesting part of an example Lambda handler is shown below.
 Complete code including a set of test change records is [in this Gist](https://gist.github.com/AlexJReid/e724da4a876fa5f49aa24cc2a40d6438).
-You could write this in any language, of course.
+You could implement this in any language and run it outside of AWS Lambda if you prefer.

 ```clojure
 (defn process-change-event